Kristina01111000/Drws_site/README.md

 3/20

-- Put logos of the podcasts next to the links on podcast page
 - Check that https://growingholistically.com/discover-your-4-element-personhood-score/ is correctly linked everywhere

-4/3
-- Make the new page for the podcast coming out june 21stish https://thelaurajanelaytonshow.com/ -> need pdf copy of new book

 4/24
-Make the podcast info -> need the new copy of the book coming out june 21stish https://thelaurajanelaytonshow.com/ SOUNDBITES WITH KIM GROSHEK - Podcast Interview: (NOTE: This was originally scheduled for March 26)
+coming out june 21stish https://thelaurajanelaytonshow.com/
+SOUNDBITES WITH KIM GROSHEK - Podcast Interview: (NOTE: This was originally scheduled for March 26)
 XQ-SLESS: THE WELLNESS SUPPORT PODCAST WITH LAURA JANE LAYTON: Scheduled to be live on ~6.21.25 DAD TALKS PODCAST WITH SCOTT MANOR AND ZACHARY MILLER: EMAIL dadtalks.2025@gmail.com
-THE HEALERS CAFE WITH MARION BOLLIGER - 4/10/25 Podcast Interview - I will be the one to talk to diane about the instagram and facebook -> need the new copy of the book
+THE HEALERS CAFE WITH MARION BOLLIGER - 4/10/25 Podcast Interview -

+I will be the one to talk to diane about the instagram and facebook

 5/1

 - Make the podcast list page, there’s enough now, copy to other site?
+- Put logos of the podcasts next to the links on podcast page

 5/15
 For Next week:
 - Look into when dads podcast is coming out